-Although we have countless gorgeous pictures and many we have shared on Instagram & Facebook our experience lies with the people of the Vana Belle for that is where the experience went to an entirely new level.
+Although we have countless gorgeous pictures (many we have shared on Instagram & Facebook).
+Our experience lies with the people of the Vana Belle and their beautiful enduring hospitality.

 Where does one begin to share the experience we had?
 Firstly, let me say, thank you to all the staff who made our stay so beautiful.
 Some were seen and very apparent to us, others were behind the scenes making things happen and although we may not have met you (personally) we know how much work went into every detail and nothing went unnoticed.

 First, let me tell you about Tee who is one of the chefs at the Vana Belle.
 Tee was the culinary genius who instructed us during our private cooking class.
 He is an exceptional person with a back story that is absolutely captivating.
 Through his cooking and his delivery, you can tell that family means a lot to him.
 Whether it be the kindness he shows to the children that come hungry and ready to dive into his food or the quick conversations over the oysters and prosecco that are on offer (yes, they are on offer every morning and every morning Philip and I indulged ourselves…it was hard coming home, we definitely missed that morning routine).

 It’s obvious that Tee values his job and his gratitude is felt through everything he does.
 Getting to know Tee and learning about his life story was a definite highlight for me.
 Learning from him was something I will treasure through the years.